ai-2070/l0/CLA.md

 Thank you for your interest in contributing to L0.
 This Contributor License Agreement ("Agreement") documents the rights granted by contributors to this project.

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License 2.0](LICENSE).
 By contributing, you agree that your contributions will be licensed under the same terms.

 By submitting a contribution to this project, you agree to the following terms: